okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-an-api-token/main/index.md

 The 30-day period is currently fixed and can't be changed for your organization.

-#### Token deactivation
+### Token deactivation

 If a user account is deactivated in Okta, any API token created by that user account is deprovisioned at the same time.

 ## Next steps

-With the token created, you can begin using it, supplying it in the `Authorization` header of calls to Okta API endpoints.
+With the token created, you can begin using it, supplying it in the `Authorization header` of calls to Okta API endpoints.

+## See also

 * See [Use Postman with the Okta REST APIs](/code/rest/) for a guide to trying out Okta APIs using Postman, as an easy way to explore.
 * For information on the general principles the Okta API follows, see [Design Principles](/docs/reference/core-okta-api/#design-principles).

-* For reference documentation for each API, see [API Reference](/docs/reference/).